githubtraining/write-docker-actions/responses/14_create-dockerfile.md

-### :keyboard: Activity: Create issue-maker's Dockerfile
+### :keyboard: Activity: Create issue-maker's `Dockerfile`

-One more piece to add and that is this actions Dockerfile.
+One more piece to add and that is this actions `Dockerfile`.
 Once you complete this you will have all the pieces in place to use your final action!

-1. Create and add the following contents to the `.github/actions/issue-maker/Dockerfile` file:
+1. Create and add the following contents to the `.github/actions/issue-maker/`Dockerfile`` file:
    You can use [this link]({{quicklink}}) to easily create this file.

    ```dockerfile